Iranian hard-liners said to intensify crackdown ahead of key votes

 The analysts say the hard-liners hope that the wave of arrests will help to tighten their grip on power and protect Khamenei’s authority from being challenged by the president with the elections just weeks away.

-Analysts and officials close to the government believe the arrests will also show the limits of the president’s power internally and demoralize Iranians who could support pro-reform candidates in the next elections.
+Analysts and officials close to the government believe the arrests will also show the limits of the president’s power internally and demoralise Iranians who could support pro-reform candidates in the next elections.

 An election win in Iran’s parliament and the Assembly of Experts, a clerical body with nominal power over the supreme leader, would give Rouhani’s faction too much power and influence in the country, hard-liners believe.